We started our stay with a free guided tour — our essential first step to begin our integration into a new city.

 Sometimes, it’s hard for older people to go out of their homes because of the stairs.
 So to help the inhabitants get around, the city built elevators.
-One can found them all over the old town.
+One can find them all over the old town.
 But the best known is the “Santa Justa” elevator.
-It is so beautiful and original that it has become a tourist attraction.
+It is so unique and beautiful that it has become a tourist attraction.
+It connects the lower town to the upper town.

-It connects the lower town to the upper town and took us to the ruins of the Convento da Ordem do Carmo.
+Instead of waiting in line for the elevator, we climbed stairs all the way to the ruins of the Convento da Ordem do Carmo.
 This medieval convent was destroyed during the earthquake and has never been rebuilt.
 All that remains from the past is the Gothic church’s facade, the largest in Lisbon at the time.

 A visit in pictures

-Tavares Restaurant, opened in 1784, is the oldest coffee in Lisbon.
-And one of the first to introduce espresso.
-The barmaid had to add a lot of sugar for the people of Lisbon to appreciate it!
+Tavares Restaurant, which opened in 1784, is the oldest coffee shop in Lisbon and one of the first to introduce espresso.
+For the people of Lisbon to appreciate it, the barista had to add a lot of sugar.

-In front of Tavares, where he liked to go, Eça de Queirós, the greatest Portuguese writer who wrote in the realistic style.
+Facing the Tavares restaurant he used to frequent, the statue of Eça de Queirós, the greatest Portuguese writer who wrote in the realistic style.

-Opposite, and who made us think of a rapper by his position, the poet Antonio Ribeiro called Chiado.
-This monk chose to abandon the cloistered life to be able to give free rein to his verve and enjoy the “joie de vivre” of this time.
-He will end up as the most beloved poet of the people.
+Opposite this, and who reminded us of a rapper because of his position, the poet Antonio Ribeiro nicknamed “Chiado.”
+This monk chose to abandon the cloistered life to give free rein to his verve and enjoy the “joie de vivre” of this time.
+He will end up as the most beloved poet of Portugal.

 On the Place Camões stood the statue of Luis de Camões, one of the greatest poets in Portugal.
 He wrote “Os Lusíadas,” The Lusiads, recognized as the most critical work in Portuguese literature.
 It narrates the discovery of a sea route to India by the Portuguese explorer Vasco da Gama (1469-1524).

-He has a blindfold following a peaceful demonstration by a group denouncing the lack of resources allocated to culture.
+The statue had a blindfold following a recent peaceful demonstration by a group denouncing the lack of resources allocated to culture.